AdobeDocs/experience-platform.en/help/query-service/query-accelerated-store/reporting-insights-data-model.md

 ## Visualize your data with user-defined dashboards

 Now that you have created your custom data model you are ready to visualize your data with user-defined dashboards.
-Your custom data model can be found from the list of available data models in the user-defined dashboard workspace.
+Your custom data model can be found in the list of available data models in the user-defined dashboard workspace.
 See the [user-defined dashboard guide](../../dashboards/user-defined-dashboards.md) for guidance on how to utilize your custom data model.

-The image below provides an example of the possible custom visualisations using your reporting insights data model.
+The image below provides an example of the possible custom visualizations using your reporting insights data model.

 ![A unique widget created from the new reporting insights data model.](../images/query-accelerated-store/user-defined-dashboard-widget.png)